 4.5.
-Soundness
+SOUNDNESS

-In order to produce the necessary FPCC proofs as described in Section 3, we must encode the complete semantics of FTAL in CiC along with its proof of soundness, which will be used in defining and proving the FPCC propositions.
-The critical theorems for the soundness of FTAL are the usual progress and preservation lemmas:
+To produce the necessary FPCC proofs as described in Section 3, we must encode the complete semantics of FTAL in CiC along with its proof of soundness, which will be used in defining and proving the FPCC propositions.
+The critical theorems for the soundness of FTAL are the usual progress and preservation lemmas.

-Theorem 1 (Progress)

-If $\vdash P$ , then there exists P' such that $P \longmapsto P'$ .
+THEOREM 1 (Progress).
+If $\vdash P$, then there exists P' such that $P \longmapsto P'$.

-Theorem 2 (Preservation)

-If $\vdash P$ and $P \longmapsto P'$ , then $\vdash P'$ .
+THEOREM 2 (Preservation).
+If $\vdash P$ and $P \longmapsto P'$, then $\vdash P'$.

 As usual, several intermediate lemmas are used to prove these two theorems, all of which can be formally encoded and proved in the Coq proof assistant.
+The most important of these lemmas are given below.
+Their encoding in Coq is described in Section 6.